prasannavl/mchain/README.md

 }
 ```

 If you've used Negroni - you'll recognize that instantly.
-This is called using the helper `From` in the `mconv` sub-package that simply converts this pattern into the pure form.
-Infact, this is also provided for pure http middleware (`HttpFrom` in `hconv`), so you can make it similar to negroni middleware.
+This is called using the helper `FromSimple` in the `mconv` sub-package that simply converts this pattern into the pure form.
+Infact, this is also provided for pure http middleware (`HttpFromSimple` in `hconv`), so you can make it similar to negroni middleware.

+If you however, don't like this, there's no need to use this.
+This is nothing more than a simple type alias.

 ### Example